castacks/alfa-dataset-tools/alfa-cpp/README.md

 This directory contains the basic code written in C++'11 language to work with the AIR Lab Fault Detection (ALFA) Dataset.
 The code is cross-platform and has been tested on Linux, OSX and Windows platforms with the most common compilers (GCC, MSVC, Clang).

-For more information about the dataset and the tools for the other programming languages, please refer to the README file provided in the parent folder of this repository.
+For more information about the dataset and the tools for the other programming languages, please refer to the *README.md* file provided in the parent folder of this repository.

 ## Description of the files